 Tax-deferred asset dispositions

 Exchanges.
-You can defer the gain on an asset disposition by trading your asset for a similar piece of replacement property.
+You can defer the gain on an asset disposition by trading your business real estate for a similar piece of replacement property.
 This is known as a like-kind exchange.
-The new property must be identified within 45 days and you must receive it within 180 days of disposing of the old asset.
+Generally, the new property must be identified within 45 days and you must receive it within 180 days of disposing of the old asset.
 You don't pay tax in the year in which the exchange occurs.
 Instead, you reduce the tax basis of the replacement asset you acquire by the gain you deferred on the trade of the old asset.
 When you eventually sell the replacement asset, the amount of gain will be larger or the loss will be smaller based on the exchange.

 Prior to 2018, exchanges were allowed for various asset types.
 However, beginning in 2018, exchanges are only allowed for real estate assets.
 However, if an exchange was started in 2017 it can generally be completed in 2018 under certain rules.